marytanaelwriter/marytanaelwriter.github.io/README.md

-# Mary's Tech Writing Portfolio

-## 📄 Overview
+# 📄 Overview

 Hello!

-Thank you for your interest and for taking the time to review my technical writing portfolio.
+Thank you for your interest and for taking the time to review <code<[my technical writing portfolio](https://marytanaelwriter.github.io/)</code>.

 Here's some quick info about me: I hold a Bachelor's Degree in Creative Writing.
 I have over four years of experience in content writing, copywriting, technical writing, and editing.
-(You can learn more about me [here](https://github.com/marytanaelwriter).
+(You can learn more about me <code>[here](https://github.com/marytanaelwriter)</code>.)

 Since I recently transitioned to the IT industry, my tech writing experience is limited.
 I also signed a nondisclosure agreement in my previous job, so I can't share my tech writing outputs anywhere.
 I created this portfolio to address these gaps.